 Achieving a designer-look living room can be very expensive and often our tastes change over time, so you don’t want to spend hundreds of pounds on a single piece that you might not be in love with a few years down the line.
 Also, having a family doesn’t mean you have to compromise on having beautiful things in your home.
 If you shop smart for living room accessories and do your research using sites like Pinterest, then there’s no reason why you can’t achieve an expensive-looking finish for a fraction of the cost.

 High-street retailers are a good place to start.
-Marks and Spencer are offering this gorgeous pair of oatmeal faux silk curtains that are bang on trend for 2017.
-They’re ultra-glam and good quality at a very reasonable price.
-They’re blackout too, so ideal for shutting out the light if the kids are sleeping on the sofa.
+Marks and Spencer offer great ready-made curtains .
+There are some glam options and are good quality at a very reasonable price.
 Curtains provide warmth and colour and can make a big impact on a room, so you get maximum bang for your buck.

 Another quick and cheap update is to change your pictures.
 Zara Home have a great selection of different sized photo frames that are suitable for almost any picture.
 Bronze and wooden frames would complement the M&S curtains, plus they look designer without the price tag.

 Now that it’s summer and you don’t need all your blankets and throws, a pretty blanket box is an ideal solution for storing them all in until you need them again.
 Arlo and Jacob have a lovely range that can be upholstered in whichever fabric you like, plus it acts as another seat in your living room or a toy box to elegantly hide away all the clutter that accumulates with kids.
 The option of Italian velvet fabric adds a sense of glamour and would go very well with bronze accessories.